yhuang912/idris2-tutorial/src/Tutorial/DPair.md

 can pattern match, and what other utility functions might be necessary.

-1. Proof that the three encodings for nucleobases are *isomorphic* (meaning: of the same structure) by writing lossless conversion functions from `Acid1` to `Acid2` and back.
+1. Prove that the three encodings for nucleobases are *isomorphic* (meaning: of the same structure) by writing lossless conversion functions from `Acid1` to `Acid2` and back.
 Likewise for `Acid1` and `Acid3`.